Work Visa

 What are the language requirements for Canadian work visas?

-Language requirements vary. some visas require proof of English or French proficiency.
+Language requirements vary.
+Some visas require proof of English or French proficiency.

 Final Thoughts

-• CRA - Canada Revenue Agency
+• Canada Revenue Agency — cra-arc.gc.ca

-• Employment and Social Development Canada
+• Employment and Social Development — canada.ca/esdc

 All information verified as of April 2026.
-Policies and costs may change — always verify with official sources before making decisions.
+CRS scores, fees, and processing times change frequently — always verify at ircc.canada.ca before applying.

 More about Canada: